27 Mind Blowing Esports Stats (2022)

 Esports Game Stats

-Counter-Strike: Global Offensive had the largest cumulative prize pool this year (The E-Sports Observer)
+Counter-Strike: Global Offensive had the largest cumulative prize pool in 2021 (Esports Earnings)

-No game had a larger cumulative Esports prize pool in the first half of 2021 than Counter-Strike: Global Offensive.
-The first-person shooter offered a total prize pool equating to $7.98 million in the first six months of this year.
+No game had a larger cumulative Esports prize pool in 2021 than Dota 2.
+The online battle arena offered a total prize pool equating to $47.76 million last year.

 Shooters dominated cumulative prize pools in Esports competitions with six of the top ten falling in this category.

-Here’s a list of the top ten cumulative prize pools in Esports competitions in the first half of 2021:
+Here’s a list of the top ten cumulative prize pools of Esports competitions in 2021:

 |Game||Cumulative prize pool|

 There is some overlap between the games with the largest prize pools and the most streamed games on Twitch.
-Fortnite, VALORANT, and Counter-Strike: Global Offensive each feature in both top ten lists.
+Fortnite, VALORANT, League of Legends, and Call of Duty: Warzone each feature in both top 10 lists.

-Fortnite was the most streamed game in March 2021 with 6.99 million streams.
+Elden Ring was the most streamed game between February and March 2022 with 4.4 million streams.

-In total, eight games registered over 2 million views on Twitch in March 2021.
+In total, eight different games registered over 2 million views on Twitch during this time period.

-Fortnite prize pools totaled over $60 million in 2019 (e-Sports Earnings)
+Fortnite prize pools total over $60 million (e-Sports Earnings)

 Prize pools for the hugely popular battle royale game Fortnite grew by over 3x between 2018 and 2019.